netzkolchose/django-computedfields/docs/examples.rst

 e.g. due to tons of `save` overloads or signal usage - then using this context can be a performance relief without too much changes introduced into your code.

+Note that the context will not help with model local computed fields.
+In fact it will be slightly worse, if all fields depend only on values, that are already held by the ORM from your loop actions.

 ..
 TIP::

     For performant database business logic, django's favoured single instance approach is often toxic.
     If you know in advance, that performance will play a major role in your application, than you should try to avoid pattern like `save` overloads or instance signals.
-If you cannot avoid them, then preparing your business logic to also being used as set-like mass actions might help a later transition to bulk actions.
+If you cannot avoid them, designing your business logic with a more set-oriented approach can make it easier to transition to bulk operations later on.

     *On a sidenote*: :mod:`django-computedfields` had basically the same issue - it had to support the single instance pattern to integrate tightly with django.
 Solution was to extend critical methods